eDenxGT/Pterodactyl-Installation-Guide/README.md

 https://panel.yourdomain.com
 ```

-Log in with the admin credentials you created.
+Log in with the **admin email/username and password you set during installation**.

-> If login fails, join our Discord and open a ticket with a screenshot for help.
+> If login fails, join our [Discord](https://discord.gg/) and open a ticket with a screenshot for help.

 ---